watson-developer-cloud/speech-javascript-sdk/README.md

 ### `.recognizeMicrophone({token})` -> `RecognizeStream`

+Options:
+* `keepMic`: if true, preserves the MicrophoneStream for subsequent calls, preventing additional permissions requests in Firefox
+* Other options passed to MediaElementAudioStream and RecognizeStream
-Options: No direct options, all provided options are passed to MicrophoneStream and RecognizeStream, and WritableElementStream if `options.outputElement` is set
+* Other options passed to WritableElementStream if `options.outputElement` is set

 Requires the `getUserMedia` API, so limited browser compatibility (see http://caniuse.com/#search=getusermedia) Also note that Chrome requires https (with a few exceptions for localhost and such) - see https://www.chromium.org/Home/chromium-security/prefer-secure-origins-for-powerful-new-features